G-Polyverse-Jack/ZDoom-Launcher/FULL_USER_GUIDE.md

 Lets you input the amount of minutes for the timer.

 #### 6) RESPAWNING?
-Switches whether to let mosnters respawn or not after being killed
+Switches whether to let monsters respawn or not after being killed

 #### a) ADD FILES
 Lets you input the additional files to load, after displaying the currently selected files.

 #### 7) LOAD FILES?
-Switches whether to loat the selected files or not.
+Switches whether to load the selected files or not.

 #### c) ADDITIONAL CUSTOM COMMAND
 Lets you input additional command line parameters.
 They will be shown and remembered after the input.